Bike Shoes with Clips: What You Actually Need to Know

 Types of Clipless Pedal Systems

-- Time and Look systems: Compete with SPD-SL in road biking.
-Known for ease of engagement and release.
+- Time and Look systems: Compete with SPD-SL in the road space.
+Known for easy engagement and release, which some riders prefer.

 Benefits of Bike Shoes with Clips

-The primary advantage is efficient power transfer.
-You can pull up on the pedals in addition to pushing down.
-This creates a more consistent pedal stroke.
-Clipping in also provides more stability and control over the bike, especially in technical conditions or when riding at high speeds.
+The biggest advantage is power transfer.
+Instead of just pushing down on the pedals, you can also pull up on the upstroke.
+This creates a more circular, consistent pedal stroke.
+You’re using more muscle groups and wasting less energy.
+Clipping in also gives you more stability and control over the bike, which you’ll notice most in technical situations or when you’re hammering at high speed.

 Choosing the Right Shoe

-Selecting bike shoes involves considering riding style, comfort, and pedal compatibility.
-Match your shoes to the clipless pedal system you plan to use.
-Mountain bike shoes are generally more rugged and have soles for walking, whereas road bike shoes are lightweight and have stiff soles for maximum power transfer.
+Picking bike shoes comes down to your riding style, comfort, and which pedal system you’re using.
+Match the shoes to your cleats — this isn’t the place to mix and match.
+Mountain bike shoes are generally more rugged with soles you can walk on, while road bike shoes are lightweight with stiff soles built for maximum power transfer.

-- Mountain biking shoes: Durable, include walking treads, SPD compatible.
+- Mountain biking shoes: Durable, walkable treads, SPD compatible.
+You can actually get into a coffee shop without face-planting.

-- Road cycling shoes: Focused on weight savings and stiffness, SPD-SL compatible.
+- Road cycling shoes: All about weight savings and stiffness, SPD-SL compatible.
+Walking in these on a smooth floor is an adventure in itself.

-- Indoor cycling shoes: Often compatible with both SPD and Look Delta systems.
+- Indoor cycling shoes: Often compatible with both SPD and Look Delta systems, making them flexible for gym bikes.

 Fitting Your Bike Shoes